vlatkomar/Stonebranch/README.md

 # Stonebranch
-In order to execute correctly please read "How To - DreamCandies File Tool".
+In order to run and execute correctly the script, please read "How To - DreamCandies File Tool".